EV Stories: why I decided to lease an electric car

 Whether you’re leasing or buying, you’ll still need to charge your EV, and charging from home is the cheapest and most convenient option.
 Find out how you can save £70 off the latest EV smart home chargers when you sign up to OVO.
 And see if you’re eligible for the government’s OLEV grant for up to £350 off your home charger.

 Lease your electric car with Vanarama and OVO

 Thanks to our partnership with the UK's biggest online leasing business, Vanarama, we've got access to the best cars at great prices.
-And with our Free Green Miles scheme, you can convert the EV miles you drive into a reduction on your energy bills – meaning you can save money on charging your vehicle as well as on your household energy.
+And with a whopping £75 of credit added straight into your account as well, you'll be in pole position when it comes to enjoying your EV.
 So if you want to drive a lovely new reliable car for less per month than finance methods, without the worries of depreciation, you know what to do!

 Plus, if you lease a “Hot Offer” EV, you’ll also qualify for a year’s free insurance (worth an average £538) and a fully installed EV home charger.
 Not bad eh?